VictorMachadoJosviak/Location-Hide/location-hide/README.md

 At the moment you can hide src="", href="", content="", id="", class="" values with javascript.
 You import as example your index.html or every other file that fs can read and then you get a crypted index.html & external js include file.
 src="", href="", content="", id="", class="" will be replace with data attributes and get load via javascript.
+Now also with obfuscation of all your data attributes + FSIG(Fake Script Include Generator).
 Invisible in source code and inspect source code*Read IMPORTANT 2 KNOW
 Even if you can reverse it you can protect your website for people searching manually for explotits because of obfuscation.
 It will be harder for attackers.

 created by Dennis Demand - www.hornyfamily.online

 This work is just for my portfolio at upwork.
 Everything from my side is CC0 (FREE PRIVATE & COMMERCIAL USE WITHOUT BACKLINK ) :)